NathanJosephs/Groupproj/README.md

 Upon checkout, the selected branch will be highlighted as bold in Team Explorer.
 Also, the name of the branch, in the bottom-right corner, will change accordingly.

 ![how to change branch](https://www.oreilly.com/library/view/mastering-visual-studio/9781789530094/assets/47e9858d-90da-428c-a464-e9df50a3b56e.png)

+Inorder to actually work on the project need to change view from folder to project "Switch between soloutions and available views"s